exvertus/jenkins/README.md

+### Note: this has been archived.
+This code is no longer in use in favor of Cloud Build.

 # Jenkins
 Jenkins instance for GKE using `helm template` command as base for kustomization.
 If you are contributing, the general rule of thumb is everything through git; as-code if you can, sh script when you can't.